indrekots/indrekots.github.io/_posts/articles/2015-12-28-creating-a-collector-in-java-8.md

 ##Building a custom collector

 I gave a general overview of the *Collector* interface.
 This should be enough to start creating our own custom collector.
+The Collectors class includes static methods which return some commonly used Collectors.
+Let's create our own custom collector.
+Suppose you have a list of continuous values and you would like to create a histogram from it.
+A histogram is a graphical representation of the distribution of numeric data.
+The custom collector would need to return a data structure which holds all the required data to create a histogram.

 ##collect vs reduce